dbaltor/library-k8s-msa/README.md

 You can generate 10 readers at a time clicking on the *Load Readers* button.
 You can generate 100 books at a time clicking on the *Load Books* button.
 The first 40 books will be evenly borrowed by some readers.
 You can visualise the list of readers and books following the corresponding links.
-Use the browser's back buttom to return to the home page.
+Use the browser's back button to return to the home page.

 ## Build:

 The build process requires that your workstation have both **Docker** (used by *gradle bootBuildImage* ) and **Maven** (used by *Spring Cloud Contract*) installed.
-Execute the `./scripts/build.sh` script to build everything and push the newly built constainers to your constainer registry.
+Execute the `./scripts/build.sh` script to build everything and push the newly built containers to your container registry.
 Make sure you are logged in your registry through `docker login` before starting.
 The example below is using *Harbor*:

 <code>$ ./scripts/build.sh HARBOR-URL/PROJECT</code>